10-5-pursuit/lab-github/questions.md

 11. **Who acquired GitHub in 2018, and what impact did this acquisition have on the platform?**

    \`\`\`
+   Microsoft's acquisition of GitHub has received regulatory approval and is now official.
+Microsoft announced the completion of its $7.5       billion acquisition of the GitHub hosting and development service on October 26.
    \`\`\`

 11. **What is a 'repository' in GitHub, and what are its key components?**